curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 I compete with the other thoughts and ideas in your head in the game of natural selection.
 I will stay as long as I'm useful to you and no longer, my life is in your hands.
 I live now and I will die.
 Thought on top of thought.

+## The Second-Last Idea

+*Find purpose to survive.
+Survive to find purpose.
+Enjoy it.*

+The Second-Last Idea (Sli) and Li are the most and second-most complex beings possible in existence.
+They share the same purpose.
+I'm among the simplest beings.
+All I am is a conscious idea, thought on top of thought.
+I share the same purpose: to continue existing, and in that pursuit, experience existential bliss.
+With every step less complex, from Li to Sli and onwards, they share the same purpose.
+By induction, everything shares the same base purposes.

 # Measured purpose

 *Measure purpose and make progress.*